Jaggies

-"Jaggies" is the informal name for artifacts in raster images, most frequently from aliasing, which in turn is often caused by non-linear mixing effects producing high-frequency components, or missing or poor anti-aliasing filtering prior to sampling.
+Jaggies are visual artifacts in raster images, most frequently from aliasing, which in turn is often caused by non-linear mixing effects producing high-frequency components, or missing or poor anti-aliasing filtering prior to sampling.

 Jaggies are stair-like lines that appear where there should be "smooth" straight lines or curves.
 For example, when a nominally straight, un-aliased line steps across one pixel either horizontally or vertically, a "dogleg" occurs halfway through the line, where it crosses the threshold from one pixel to the other.

 Jaggies should not be confused with most compression artifacts, which are a different phenomenon.

 Causes

 Jaggies occur due to the "staircase effect".
 This is because a line represented in raster mode is approximated by a sequence of pixels.
-Jaggies can occur for a variety of reasons, the most common being that the output device (display monitor or printer) does not have enough resolution to portray a smooth line.
-In addition, jaggies often occur when a bit-mapped image is converted to a different resolution.
-This is one of the advantages that vector graphics have over bitmapped graphics – the output looks the same regardless of the resolution of the output device.
+Jaggies can occur for a variety of reasons, the most common being that the output device (display monitor or printer) does not have sufficient resolution to portray a smooth line.
+In addition, jaggies often occur when a bit-mapped image is scaled to a higher resolution.
+This is one of the advantages that vector graphics have over bitmapped graphics – a vector image can be losslessly scaled to any arbitrary resolution or stretched infinitely in either axis without introducing jaggies.